DrThomasCleary/MTCNN_InceptionResnetV1_VGGFace2/README.md

 ![Screenshot 2023-04-08 at 23 15 53](https://user-images.githubusercontent.com/118690399/230744740-471f5eae-a125-4247-b262-16a7b4a445b7.png)

-With a detailed analysis such as this, you can accurately assess how well a model is performing in all aspects, rather than relying solely on accuracy and F1 scores.
-Often, models can be deceptive in appearing to perform well, but in reality, they are completely incorrect.
-I learned this lesson the hard way.
-Therefore, it is crucial to eliminate any potential areas of error, and a thorough analysis can help prevent models from receiving recognition based solely on a select few metrics, while neglecting others.
+By looking closely at a model's performance, we can understand how well it works in different ways, not just by checking accuracy and F1 scores.
+Sometimes, models might seem to work well, but they are actually making wrong predictions.
+I learned this the hard way.
+So, it's important to find and fix any mistakes, and a deep analysis can stop models from being praised only for a few good metrics while ignoring others.

-I have edited the LFW Images to measure how different Occlusion tests such as Blurriness or filters will affect the performance of the model.
-My results are below:
+I changed the LFW images to see how things like blurriness or filters might change how well the model works.
+Here are the results:
 ![Screenshot 2023-03-31 at 15 44 45](https://user-images.githubusercontent.com/118690399/229152869-009550fa-d653-4407-95c2-15813b7765b2.png)

 ![Screenshot 2023-03-31 at 15 45 08](https://user-images.githubusercontent.com/118690399/229152953-a283d2e6-7d69-461b-ad85-f26b17abf6f7.png)